 A team of archaeologists lead by Professor Michael J O'Kelly from University College Cork have made fresh findings at the centre mound of Newgrange in County Meath.

 Discovered in 1699 the megalithic passage-tomb of Newgrange, is considered to be one of the best decorated tombs of its type in Western Europe.
-Along with nearby Knowth and Dowth, Newgrange forms a complex of archaeological sites at Brú na Bóinne in in County Meath.
+Along with nearby Knowth and Dowth, Newgrange forms a complex of archaeological sites at Brú na Bóinne in County Meath.

 Prior to repair work being undertaken at Newgrange, Professor O’Kelly from University College Cork UCC and his team are excavating the site, to ensure the archaeological value of the tomb itself will not be damaged.
 The monument,

 Now needs some repairs, so it was thought that the time had come when we should do some investigation around the edge of the mound before these repairs are undertaken.